Three-dimensional soliton-like distortions in flexoelectric nematic liquid crystals: modeling and linear analysis: Introduction

-The pattern formation by application of an electric field to a liquid crystal has a long experimental and modeling history \cite{buka2006convective}.
-These patterns can be widely classified into two types, director distortions associated with the Freedericks transition and electroconvective, along the vein of well-known phenomena such as the Taylor-B{\'e}nard convection.
-They are rooted in two key properties, the dielectric and conductive anisotropies, $\epsilon_a$ and $\sigma_a$, respectively.
-In materials with $\epsilon_a>0$, the liquid crystal tends to align with the electric field, whereas the alignment is transverse in the negative case.
+The pattern formation by application of an electric field to a liquid crystal has a long experimental and modeling history \cite{buka2006convective}, \cite{dGProst}.
+These patterns can be widely classified into two types, director distortions associated with the Freedericks transition \cite{TF9332900919}, \cite{zocher1933effect} and electroconvective, along the vein of well-known phenomena such as the Taylor-B{\'e}nard convection \cite{benard1900tourbillons}, \cite{rayleigh1916lix}, \cite{koschmieder1993benard}.
+They are rooted in two key properties, the dielectric and conductive anisotropies, $\ve_a$ and $\sigma_a$, respectively, in addition to the geometry, either planar or homeotropic, of the undistorted director alignment $\boldsymbol n_0$.
+We recall that in materials with $\ve_a>0$, the liquid crystal tends to align with the electric field, whereas the alignment is transverse in the negative case.
 Likewise, ionic impurities will move along the direction of the field for liquid crystals with $\sigma_a>0$, and transversely otherwise.
-This electro-convective bend distortion, known as Williams domains, have been observed in liquid crystals with $\epsilon_a<0$ and $\sigma_a>0$ and result from the Carr-Helfrich instability \cite{dGProst, dubois1971hydrodynamic}.
-The geometry is identical to that of the bullet experiment in figure 1, with the initial director alignment given by $\n_0=\hat{\x}$, and an alternating electric field applied in the $z$-direction.
-For small frequency and large enough voltage, there is a small, periodic modulation of the director along the $z$-direction.
-Away from the boundary at the plates, the director is given by \be \n = \cos\eta(x)\;\hat{\x}+\sin\eta(x)\;\hat{\z},\qquad \eta(x)=\eta(x+P). \ee The motion of ions along the electric field direction causes $\n$ to tilt towards the $z$ axis.
-Elastic forces resist the tilting, leading to a periodic equilibrium configuration with spatial concentrations of charge.
-Finally, the localized charge induces a circular flow reminiscent of Rayleigh-B\'{e}rnard convection, with the same periodicity as the director field.
-This pattern persists even when the electric field changes sign, and as shown in \cite{DuboisViolette}, the critical voltage at which the Williams domains occur is independent of the sample thickness $d$.
-Note that the solitons that we study form in a liquid crystal with $\sigma_a<0$, precluding the electro-convective pattern that would otherwise form by ionic motion and the subsequent liquid crystal flow.

-Solitons are ubiquitous to many physical systems and have been extensively studied \cite{zabusky1965interaction}.
-Mathematically, solitons refer to solutions of some partial differential equations associated with a Hamiltonian system, that in spite of being of dispersive type, present the three wave-particle features previously described.
-Although solitons are regarded as stable solutions of the PDE due to the long time persistence of the shape, the question of their stability, specially for PDEs with critical nonlinearity, remains one of the most challenging open problems of mathematical physics \cite{tao2009solitons}.
-Equations of this class include the KdV equation, the wave equation, and the linear and nonlinear Schr\"{o}dinger equations.
-Optical solitons in liquid crystals, {\it nematicons}, forming in nonliner optic regimes prevalent, for instance, in applications to fiber optics, are associated with solutions of the latter \cite{Minzonie,Borgna}.